lukso-network/docs/docs/networks/l15-testnet.md

 **Step 2:**
 You can check your validator status in the [Vanguard Block Explorer](https://explorer.vanguard.l15.lukso.network).
 You can find your validator via its public key.

-### Metamask
+### MetaMask

-To add the L15 Network to Metamask, these are the settings:
+To add the L15 Network to MetaMask, these are the settings:

 | Setting            | Value                                      |
 | ------------------ | ------------------------------------------ |